rbi: Private sector should also fund GPGs to aid inclusion: Shaktikanta Das

 « Back to recommendation stories

-Talking about the role of the World Bank and the International Monetary Fund in addressing global debt vulnerabilities, Das highlighted the adverse consequences of stigma associated with accepting certain arrangements from the global agencies.
+Talking regarding the role of the World Bank and the International Monetary Fund in addressing global debt vulnerabilities, Das highlighted the adverse consequences of stigma associated with accepting certain arrangements from the global agencies.

 “Further, Standby Arrangements (SBAs) are offered for countries with a balance of payments crisis; but SBAs come with performance benchmarks, and the attendant stigma,” Das said.